-Designing clothes to fit dogs is a challenge and one size does not fit all body types.
-The function of the dog clothing has to suit the activity and the environment where the dog moves and grooves about town or country.
+Designing clothes to fit dogs is a challenge, and one size does not fit all body types.
+The function of dog clothing must suit the activity and the environment in which the dog moves and lives, whether in town or country.

 My 13 lb.
-Silky Terrier, Ziggy is longer in the body with sturdy broad shoulders, shorter legs, and yet tiny everywhere else.
+The Silky Terrier, Ziggy, is longer in the body with sturdy, broad shoulders, shorter legs, and yet is tiny everywhere else.
 Trying to find him a jacket that covered his back length and fit him properly through the chest was difficult to find in stores.

 Read about my dog fosters here.

-I let Ziggy run wild and free of leash which took about 3 months of crashing through the wilderness, deliriously discovering his dog greatness while his lack of coordination would have him flip and fall often but with no problems, shake it off and get back up and try again.
+I let Ziggy run wild and free of a leash, which took about 3 months of crashing through the wilderness, deliriously discovering his dog's greatness.
+At the same time, his lack of coordination would often cause him to flip and fall, but he would shake it off, get back up, and try again without any problems.

-We also were getting to know each other while building trust which apparently had been hard to do with him in the past.
-Think there was so much human confusion in understanding what he was trying to say and believe me he has LOTS to say!
+We were also getting to know each other while building trust, which had been difficult for him in the past.
+There was a lot of human confusion in understanding what he was trying to say, and believe me, he has a lot to say!

-I decided to put a kitty bell on his collar so I could let him go nuts but keep an ear on him while he was exploring the woods.
-I had only to whistle for him and Ziggy would come back with crazed eyes of sparking pure joy and wonderment.
-I would cringe seeing him crash and smash his way through the bush, and was thinking I would need to design him a suit of amour out of tin cans!
+I decided to put a kitty bell on his collar so I could let him go nuts, but keep an ear on him while he was exploring the woods.
+I had only to whistle for him, and Ziggy would come back with crazed eyes of sparkling pure joy and wonderment.
+I would cringe at the sight of him crashing and smashing his way through the bush, and I thought I would need to design him a suit of armor out of tin cans!

 WINTERS COMING!
-I needed to make some warm clothing for him and it had to be prickle proof, warm, and wet proof...and of course it's got to be country funky!
+I needed to make some warm clothing for him, and it had to be prickly proof, warm, and waterproof...and, of course, it had to be country-funky!

 Felted Knit Slippers with SKULL button. |

-After making knitted felted slippers for Christmas gifts, I wanted to use up my scraps of yarn and make some kind of patchwork jacket that would work well for our wilderness and keep Ziggy warm.
+After making knitted felted slippers for Christmas gifts, I wanted to use up my yarn scraps and create a patchwork jacket that would work well for our wilderness adventures and keep Ziggy warm.

-The hot water washed the sweater again, shrinking the crochet, and now it's a solid piece of shaped fabric.
-To add straps for his neck and belly, I created crocheted toggle buttonholes with acrylic mix wool which does not shrink and keeps its size after washing.
+The hot water rewashed the sweater, shrinking the crochet, and now it's a solid piece of shaped fabric.
+To add straps for his neck and belly, I created crocheted toggle buttonholes with acrylic mix wool, which does not shrink and keeps its size after washing.

-For a more firmly fitted jacket to stay snug, I added Velcro to support the wood toggle buttons keeping it secured on his body when he is pursuing the wild pheasants.
+For a more firmly fitted jacket to stay snug, I added Velcro to support the wood toggle buttons, keeping it securely in place on his body when he pursues the wild pheasants.

-Felting the wool makes it a very durable jacket that is wet proof, dirt proof, and easy to put on.
+Felting the wool makes it a very durable jacket that is both water- and dirt-proof, and easy to put on.
 I can layer this coat over a thinner sweater for a super warm winter outfit.

-Every brand of wool will shrink differently and it must be 100% wool to fabric felt.
-I like making felt and for his winter sweater, it will become more water-resistant, durable, resistant to prickly underbrush, and keep his body warm with the ability to shake off the snow and dirt easily and then hang dry.
+Every brand of wool will shrink differently, and the fabric must be 100% wool to achieve a felted effect.
+I enjoy making felt, and for his winter sweater, it will become more water-resistant, durable, and resistant to prickly underbrush, while keeping his body warm.
+It will also be easy to shake off snow and dirt, allowing it to hang dry.

-Ziggy chewed the wood toggle button by his neck, the first time he wore it.
-He thought what a great idea to add something to chew on while he waits for the humans to get geared up for the walk!!! ..ahhhh sew another one on!
+Ziggy chewed on the wooden toggle button around his neck, the first time he had worn it.
+He thought it was a great idea to add something to chew on while he waits for the humans to get geared up for the walk. ..ahhhh sew another one on!

 Ziggy shaved and mat-free for spring tick season! |

-When a dog has long hair, wearing any kind of jacket will mat the hair eventually to a tangled mess.
-Needless to say, by the end of the season, he had to be shaved to the skin to remove his hair mats.
-When he is trimmed to the skin like this and he comes screaming out of his groomers' shop hyper...I sing to him "Looking GOOD in his SKINNY JEANS".
-Also, it's tick season, and short hair is a must and we find several ticks on him every spring season.
+When a dog has long hair, wearing any kind of jacket will mat the hair eventually into a tangled mess.
+By the end of the season, he had to be shaved to the skin to remove his hair mats.
+When he is trimmed to the skin like this, and he comes screaming out of his groomers' shop hyper...I sing to him, "Looking GOOD in his SKINNY JEANS".
+Also, it's tick season, and short hair is a must; we find several ticks on him every spring.

-Getting on a roll with designing sweaters for Ziggy, I had many requests to make outfits for friends' dogs.
-I said no to everyone except my sister Colleen who needed a wool jacket for her Miniature Pinscher.
+Getting into a roll with designing sweaters for Ziggy, I received many requests to create outfits for friends' dogs.
+I said no to everyone except my sister, Colleen, who needed a wool jacket for her Miniature Pinscher.

-Sophie rides on the back of my sister's boyfriend Harley which can get very cold for a short hair dog.
-Sophie loves to wear her outfits all the time so when she got my GIRLIE 100% wool designer sweater and knitted cap, she was thrilled with the comfort and the warmth of a one-of-a-kind dog sweater.
-She gets lots of smiles and compliments!
+Sophie rides on the back of my sister's boyfriend, Harley, which can get very cold for a short-haired dog.
+Sophie loves to wear her outfits all the time, so when she got my GIRLIE 100% wool designer sweater and knitted cap, she was thrilled with the comfort and the warmth of a one-of-a-kind dog sweater.
+She receives many smiles and compliments!

-I wanted an easy on and off neck warmer tube that helps to cover her neck and keep the hat on the head in position, intended to keep her warm.
-I used my dog Ziggy as the model to design the neck and hat in one piece hoping that it would fit Sophie.
-I put a brim onto the cap too as it will filter some of the sun from her eyes and besides she looks pretty groovy and if she wore her bike goggles, certainly she would get ALL the ATTENTION!
+I wanted an easy-on and off neck warmer tube that helps to cover her neck and keep the hat on her head in position, intended to keep her warm.
+I used my dog, Ziggy, as the model to design the neck and hat in one piece, hoping it would fit Sophie.
+I put a brim on the cap too, as it will filter some of the sun from her eyes.
+Besides, she looks pretty groovy, and if she wore her bike goggles, she would certainly get all the attention!

-I had no idea if this was going to fit Sophie, as I got some measurements in an email and a photo of Sophie to try and judge her shape and size.
-I had fun making this outfit for her but it was all made without patterns.
-Let's just say I do a lot of ripping out till I got what I think was right for her fit.
+I had no idea if this would fit Sophie, as I received some measurements via email and a photo of Sophie to try to gauge her shape and size.
+I had fun making this outfit for her, but it was all made without patterns.
+Let's say I do a lot of ripping out till I get what I think is right for her fit.

-I crocheted flowers and attached them to the back of the sweater and used them as a belt loop.
-The strap is crochet and put a pom-pom on the end of the tie to match the pom-pom hat.
+I crocheted flowers and attached them to the back of the sweater, and used them as a belt loop.
+The strap is crocheted and features a pom-pom on the end of the tie to match the pom-pom on the hat.

-I found a pattern to guide me to make Ziggy's indoor housecoat which later was remodeled for outside winter wear!
-Ziggy gets CHILLY in the house at times so I thought to make this cozy sweater for him but found it to be too hot and would eventually add a turtle neck and a longer back to wear it outside in the winter.
+I discovered a pattern to guide me in creating Ziggy's indoor housecoat, which was later adapted for outdoor winter wear.
+Ziggy gets chilly in the house at times, so I thought to make this cozy sweater for him, but I found it to be too hot.
+I would eventually add a turtle neck and a longer back to wear it outside in the winter.

 This is the pattern I used as a guide for knitting the Fringed Belted sweater...dog sweater pattern here...

-The bottom half of the stretchy jean legs turned out to be a perfect size that would slip over his body without any sewing!
+The bottom half of the stretchy jean legs turned out to be the perfect size, slipping over his body without any sewing.
 PERFECT!
-All I had to do to make it work as a Ghetto Jean Jacket, was to cut holes out for the legs and cut an arch underbelly to fit his boyish figure!
-The neck I left raw and just roll it.
+All I had to do to make it work as a Ghetto Jean Jacket was to cut holes out for the legs and cut an arch underbelly to fit his boyish figure!
+I left the neck raw and just rolled it.

-I decided to make some kind of finishing trim to the leg edges and body edges too so the denim would not curl up but didn't want to use NEW trim as it's all about the worn Ghetto LOOK.
-I dug out a worn-out dishrag that has seen better days and it was perfectly ragged and fraying the way I like it.
-I cut strips, sewing pieces together to make sure they would go along the outside of the denim leg holes and the body edge of the jacket.
+I decided to add finishing trim to the leg edges and body edges, so the denim wouldn't curl up.
+However, I didn't want to use the new trim, as it's all about the worn, ghetto look.
+I dug out a worn-out dishrag that had seen better days, and it was perfectly ragged and fraying, just the way I like it.
+I cut strips, sewing pieces together to ensure they would fit along the outside of the denim leg holes and the body edge of the jacket.

-Easy to just hand stitch the dish rag trim with a basic loop stitch then took another stitch called the running top stitch to make the edges lay flat and comfortable as well as give it more strength in the finishing edge.
+It's easy to hand-stitch the dish rag trim with a basic loop stitch, then take another stitch called the running top stitch to make the edges lay flat and comfortable, as well as give the finishing edge more strength.

-I save buttons from outfits that go into the recycling bin and had a nice variety of small color buttons of various sizes which I sewed on for added decorative detail.
-I had some old cotton thread kicking around too and roughly stitched his name ZIGGY onto the back of his styling Ghetto Jean Jacket.
-There is no pattern for this...I made it up as I went along and luckily he fit the pant leg perfectly.
+I save buttons from outfits that go into the recycling bin and have a nice variety of small, colored buttons of various sizes, which I sew on for added decorative detail.
+I had some old cotton thread kicking around, too, and roughly stitched his name ZIGGY onto the back of his styling Ghetto Jean Jacket.
+There is no pattern for this...I made it up as I went along, and luckily, he fit the pant leg perfectly.

-The bottom half of the stretchy jean legs turned out to be a perfect size that would slip over his body without any sewing!
+The bottom half of the stretchy jean legs turned out to be the perfect size, slipping over his body without any sewing.
 PERFECT!
-All I had to do to make it work as a Ghetto Jean Jacket, was to cut holes out for the legs and cut an arch underbelly to fit his boyish figure!
-The neck I left raw and just roll it.
+All I had to do to make it work as a Ghetto Jean Jacket was to cut holes out for the legs and cut an arch underbelly to fit his boyish figure!
+I left the neck raw and just rolled it.

-I decided to make some kind of finishing trim to the leg edges and body edges too so the denim would not curl up but didn't want to use NEW trim as it's all about the worn Ghetto LOOK.
-I dug out a worn-out dishrag that has seen better days and it was perfectly ragged and fraying the way I like it.
-I cut strips, sewing pieces together to make sure they would go along the outside of the denim leg holes and the body edge of the jacket.
+I decided to add finishing trim to the leg edges and body edges, so the denim wouldn't curl up.
+However, I didn't want to use the new trim, as it's all about the worn, ghetto look.
+I dug out a worn-out dishrag that had seen better days, and it was perfectly ragged and fraying, just the way I like it.
+I cut strips, sewing pieces together to ensure they would fit along the outside of the denim leg holes and the body edge of the jacket.

-Easy to just hand stitch the dish rag trim with a basic loop stitch then took another stitch called the running top stitch to make the edges lay flat and comfortable as well as give it more strength in the finishing edge.
+It's easy to hand-stitch the dish rag trim with a basic loop stitch, then take another stitch called the running top stitch to make the edges lay flat and comfortable, as well as give the finishing edge more strength.

-I save buttons from outfits that go into the recycling bin and had a nice variety of small color buttons of various sizes which I sewed on for added decorative detail.
-I had some old cotton thread kicking around too and roughly stitched his name ZIGGY onto the back of his styling Ghetto Jean Jacket.
-There is no pattern for this...I made it up as I went along and luckily he fit the pant leg perfectly.
+I save buttons from outfits that go into the recycling bin and have a nice variety of small, colored buttons of various sizes, which I sew on for added decorative detail.
+I had some old cotton thread kicking around, too, and roughly stitched his name ZIGGY onto the back of his styling Ghetto Jean Jacket.
+There is no pattern for this...I made it up as I went along, and luckily, he fit the pant leg perfectly.

 Check out my Pinterest Collections for more: